Konvt/pgbar/README.md

 ## FAQ
 ### Will it slow down my program?
-The update rate of the progress bar is limited by the upper limit specified in `update()`, which is typically set to *25 Hz*.
+No. The program structure consists of a notification thread (main thread) and a rendering thread.

-Therefore, there won't be excessively frequent terminal outputs and string concatenation.
+During each update, the main thread handles the modification of the progress bar's internal iteration count (i.e., each call to `update()`), while the actual terminal display is managed by the background rendering thread.

-After testing, it was found that, on average, each `update()` call takes 41 ns[^1].
+The rendering thread's refresh rate is set to approximately 25Hz to ensure that progress bar updates do not impact the main thread's execution.

-[^1]: Test device specifications: CPU: AMD Ryzen 7 5800H, Memory: 16 GB.
-Compilation parameters: g++ -O3.
+Synchronization between the rendering thread and the main thread only blocks the main thread briefly at specific time points, usually not consuming a significant amount of time.
 ### Can it be used on Windows/Linux?
-Certainly, since the program primarily utilizes standard library functions, it boasts good cross-platform compatibility.
+The code implementation maintains excellent cross-platform compatibility as it exclusively relies on standard library functionalities.

-Additionally, the program checks whether its standard output is bound to a terminal.
+Certain components utilize C++20 compilation standards to enable `concepts`; please ensure your compiler supports this feature.

-The program will also determine whether its standard output is bound to the terminal, and it will not output strings to the outside if the output is not displayed in the terminal.
+The code also checks whether its standard output is bound to a terminal, refraining from external string output if not displayed in the terminal.

 **If a `std::ostream` output stream object is used other than `std::cout` or `std::cerr`, the program will not attempt to determine whether it is running in a terminal.**
 ### What C++ version is required?